Semesterisation and modularisation

 What is semesterisation?

 At the moment our academic year is split into three ten-week terms: Autumn, Spring and Summer.
-We’re changing this to two 16-week semesters, either side of a three-week Christmas break.
+We’re changing this to two 16-week semesters.

 Exceptions: Some courses - typically those which include professional placements - will be structured differently.
 You should check with your department to see what’s planned for your course.